 MS in Accounting Admissions

-A complete application must be received by Graduate Programs Office by the listed deadlines in order to be considered for Summer 2020 admission.
+A complete application must be received by Graduate Programs Office by the listed deadlines in order to be considered for the current entering class.
 Deadlines that fall on a weekend or holiday are extended to the next business day.

 - Domestic Students: April 15

 - International Students: March 15

 To apply for the MS in Accounting Program, use Lehigh's online application system.